MaziFebechi/alx-higher_level_programming/0x05-python-exceptions/README.md

+Learning Objectives

+Why Python programming is awesome

+What’s the difference between errors and exceptions

+What are exceptions and how to use them

+When do we need to use exceptions

+How to correctly handle an exception

+What’s the purpose of catching exceptions

+How to raise a builtin exception

+When do we need to implement a clean-up action after an exception

 Write a function that prints x elements of a list.
   Prototype: def safe_print_list(my_list=[], x=0):
   my_list can contain any type (integer, string, etc.)